 After moving to California to study acting, Parker played the role of Henry Lowe in “The Great Debaters,” the acclaimed 2007 movie directed by Denzel Washington.
 His powerful portrayal landed him a role opposite Queen Latifah in the 2008 film “The Secret Life of Bees.”

 Opportunities thereafter were plentiful.
 Parker accepted a lead role in the 2012 George Lucas movie “Red Tails,” starred in Spike Lee’s “Red Hook Summer,” and appeared alongside Richard Gere in “Arbitrage.”
 In 2014, he played the lead in the critically praised film “Beyond the Lights.”

 Yet even as his acting career was taking off, there was another constant preoccupation for Parker: the desire to create a film based on the life of Nat Turner, the mostly forgotten leader of an 1831 slave rebellion in Virginia in which more than 60 white people were killed.

-Parker is committed to being an outspoken activist and positive force in the community.
+Parker is committed to being an outspoken activist and a positive force in the community.
 He mentors children from schools in central Los Angeles and spearheads projects with the Boys and Girls Clubs.
-He recently launched the Nate Parker Foundation, a non-profit with a mission to confront systemic disparities within African American communities in the areas of education, cultural enrichment, and social and economic justice.
+He recently launched the Nate Parker Foundation, a non-profit with a mission to confront systemic disparities within African-American communities in the areas of education, cultural enrichment, and social and economic justice.